 Institutions and Operations incidents include inmate on inmate assault, inmate on staff assault, uses of force, attempted escapes, escapes, and suicides.
 This measure reflects inmate climate within the institutions.
 RIDOC seeks to maintain a safe environment and minimize violence.
 The figures below represent the number of incident reports.
+[Note: This performance measure was established in FY 2024 and historical targets are not available.]

-Frequency: Annual Reporting Period: State Fiscal Year
+Frequen Frequency: Annual Reporting Period: State Fiscal Year •

-2021 2022 2023 2024 2025
+2022 2023 2024 2025 2026

-Target 512
+Target 512 713

-Actual 394 444 465
+Actual 444 465 648